davidrhoden/neworleansillustration/pages/about.md

 ---
-title: About New Orleans Illustrations
+title: About New Orleans Illustration
 date: 2017-01-01T00:00:00.000Z
 permalink: /about/index.html
 navtitle: About